LONG COVID: THE LONG-TERM EFFECTS OF COVID-19

 - Skin rashes

-To put simply, not much.
-However, recent studies and the increased number of patients experiencing long COVID means have a greater understanding of who is affected and how long these symptoms are lasting.
+To put it simply, not much.
+However, recent studies highlight that over a third of people who have had Covid reported symptoms lasting at least 12 weeks.
+This increased number of patients experiencing long Covid means we have a greater understanding of who is affected and how long these symptoms are lasting.

-A recent study found nearly three quarters of coronavirus patients admitted to hospital suffer ongoing symptoms three months later.
+Another study found nearly three quarters of coronavirus patients admitted to the hospital suffer ongoing symptoms three months later.
 Out of the 110 patients treated at Southmead Hospital in Bristol; 81 were experiencing symptoms when they returned for their follow up appointment.

 These findings are not exclusive to the UK as similar discoveries are being made worldwide.
 A study of 143 people in Rome's biggest hospital showed 87% of patients with at least one symptom of long COVID two months later.